-You should immediately enjoy Yum Nua or Thai beef salad if you like beef tenderness.
+You should immediately enjoy Yum Nua if you’re a fan of tender beef.
 You will be fascinated with the characteristic spicy flavor of this savory salad.
 Thinly sliced beef tenderloin offers just the right amount of softness.
 This salad always appears on Kalaya menus.

-The beef is mixed with various ingredients to create food with all tastes.
+The beef is mixed with various ingredients to create a flavorsome dish.
 A little salty and sour flavors from fish sauce and lime juice contribute to a rich salad recipe imbued with Thai cuisine and culture.

 13. Laab – Spicy Salad

-One of the salads that leave a lot of impressions for diners is laab.
-It came from Isaan province located in the Northeastern of Thailand bordering Laos and Cambodia.
+One of the salads that leave a lot of impressions on diners is laab.
+It came from Isaan province, located in Northeastern Thailand, bordering Laos and Cambodia.
 The combination of meat and mushroom makes a wonderful recipe.

 You can find chicken or pork on laab plates.
 The highlight of the food comes from its intense spicy taste.
 Therefore, it is a suitable choice for fans of spicy food to stimulate their taste buds.